-Speaking at a press event in Seoul, Robert Yi, head of investor relations at the South Korean electronics company, suggested the company was mulling over the move but declined to offer details of the split.
+Speaking at a press event in Seoul, Robert Yi, head of investor relations at the South Korean electronics company, suggested the company was mulling the move but declined to offer details of the split.

 The move comes on the heels of steadily declining profits at the smartphone maker.
 On 8 January, Samsung released its earnings guidance for Q4 2014, signalling that they expected profits to drop 37% year-on-year.
-Samsung expects sales to be down 12.3% year-on-year.
+Samsung expected sales to be down 12.3% year-on-year.

 The news triggered a rise in Samsung’s share price, which closed 2.16% higher yesterday.